-Investments detailed in items 3 through 10 are further restricted to percentage of the value of the portfolio in any one issuer name to a maximum of 15%.
+Investments detailed in items 4 through 14 are further restricted to percentage of the value of the portfolio in any one issuer name to a maximum of 15%.
 The total value invested in any one issuer shall not exceed 5% of the issuer's net worth.
 Again, a five year maximum maturity limitation is applicable unless further restricted by this policy.

-- Bills of exchange or time drafts drawn on and accepted by commercial banks, otherwise known as banker's acceptances.
-Banker's acceptances purchased may not exceed 180 days to maturity or 40% of the value of the portfolio. - Commercial paper ranked Pl by Moody's Investor Services or Al by Standard & Poors, and issued by domestic corporations having assets in excess of \$500,000,000.
+- 4. Bills of exchange or time drafts drawn on and accepted by commercial banks, otherwise known as banker's acceptances.
+Banker's acceptances purchased may not exceed 180 days to maturity or 40% of the value of the portfolio. - 5.
+Commercial Paper ranked Pl by Moody's Investor Services or Al by Standard & Poors, and issued by domestic corporations having assets in excess of \$500,000,000.
 Purchases of eligible commercial paper may not exceed 270 days to maturity nor represent more than 10% of the outstanding paper of the issuing corporation.
-Purchases of commercial paper may not exceed 15% of the value of the portfolio. - Negotiable Certificates of deposit issued by nationally or state chartered banks or state or federal savings institutions.
+Purchases of non-pooled funded commercial paper may not exceed 25% of the value of the portfolio and purchases of pooled funded commercial paper may not 40% of the value of the portfolio. - 6.
+Negotiable Certificates of Deposit issued by nationally or state-chartered banks or state or federal savings institutions.
 Purchases of negotiable certificates of deposit may not exceed 30% of the value of the portfolio.
-A maturity limitation of five years is applicable. - Repurchase agreements with specific terms and conditions may be transacted with banks and broker/dealers.
-The maturity of the repurchase agreements shall not exceed 90 days.
+A maturity limitation of five years is applicable. - 7.
+Repurchase agreements with specific terms and conditions may be transacted with banks and broker/dealers.
+The maturity of the repurchase agreements shall not exceed 1 year.